 Don’t forget about the rest of your welcome wagon: seasoned employees.
 They are valuable assets when it comes to getting new members on board, but sometimes they need reminding.
 They’re busy, and over time they forget how it felt to be the new kid on the block.
-Putting processes in place that incorporate members of the team aids in ease of onboarding.
+Putting processes in place that incorporate members of the team aids in ease of new employee onboarding.

 As Liz Hall, VP of People at Trello puts it, “If your new hire is joining the engineering team, don’t just dump them into your codebase to sink or swim.
 Rather, set them up with a first week pair programming session.
 If the new hire is joining the sales team, set up a 20 minute coffee meeting with the most tenured sales team member to talk about how things have changed over time.”

 Assign specific peer mentors to new members of the team, and entrust them with helping their mentee meet other employees, especially those not on their team.
 Ask mentors to send out introductory emails to the company, and be there to answer random questions like, “What’s the deal with that candy in the break room?
 Is it free, or…?”
 Inquiring minds need to know.

 Don’t Forget To Have Fun